google-deepmind/arnheim/arnheim_3/README.md

 python3 -m pip install git+https://github.com/openai/CLIP.git --no-deps
 ```

+When using GCP, it might help to enable remote desktop in both your local Chrome browser and on the GCP virtual machine, which can be done following [these instructions](https://cloud.google.com/architecture/chrome-desktop-remote-on-compute-engine#cinnamon).

 ## Usage

 Configuration files are stored in YAML format in subdirectory `configs`.
 For instance script `configs/config_compositional_tiled.yaml` generates a composttional collage with global prompt `a photorealistic chicken` and 9 local prompts for `sky`, `sun`, `moon`, `tree`, `field` and `chicken`.